CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

    ![](./media/selectmodel.png)

-1. On the **Deploy model gpt-35-turbo,** page follow these instructions to create the deployment:
+1. On the **Deploy model gpt-35-turbo** page, follow these instructions to create the deployment:

    - Deployment name: **gpt-35-turbo (1)**
    - Model version: **Keep it as default (2)**